Sienci-Labs/Resources/longmill/software/ytsb-lm-choosing-software.md

 <strong>Vectric VCarve Desktop</strong> (<a href="https://www.vectric.com/products/vcarve-desktop" target="_blank" rel="noopener noreferrer">link to site</a>)

-Vectric Vcarve Desktop is one of Vectrics mid-level products, with products like Cut2D and PhotoVCarve being more entry-level.
+Vectric VCarve Desktop is one of Vectrics mid-level products, with products like Cut2D and PhotoVCarve being more entry-level.
 It has quite a lot of features similar to Carveco Maker such as standard toolpaths, 2D drawing, V-carving, and 3D importing but it's limited in that it can't modify 3D models and all projects are limited to a 24"x24" cutting size.
 It still has unique CAM toolpaths and has also been built for semi-professional CNC use so its capabilities reflect that.
-If you're interested, check out this comparison we did between Vectric Vcarve Desktop and Carveco Maker: <a href="https://sienci.com/2020/11/19/vectric-vcarve-desktop-vs-carveco-maker-which-should-you-choose/" target="_blank" rel="noopener noreferrer">Vectric VCarve Desktop vs Carveco Maker – Which Should You Choose</a><br>
+If you're interested, check out this comparison we did between Vectric VCarve Desktop and Carveco Maker: <a href="https://sienci.com/2020/11/19/vectric-vcarve-desktop-vs-carveco-maker-which-should-you-choose/" target="_blank" rel="noopener noreferrer">Vectric VCarve Desktop vs Carveco Maker – Which Should You Choose</a><br>
 <a href="https://www.youtube.com/channel/UCMrMqMabXS5_cFcq5K9Ob-w" target="_blank" rel="noopener noreferrer"><strong>Recommended tutorial videos</strong></a>

 ![](/_images/_longmill/_software/lm_choosingsoft_p10_VCarve.JPG){.aligncenter .size-medium}